220.02 PROCEDURES.

 The President shall have discretion to vary from the above-stated agenda order, but in no case shall any scheduled public hearing be moved up on the agenda.

-(b) The Director of Law shall prepare all ordinances and resolutions to be considered by Council and shall make the same available to Council members not later than noon on the Thursday preceding the next regular meeting of Council.
-The Law Director shall also prepare the agenda for such regular meeting of Council, which agenda shall be made available to the Mayor and members of Council by 4:00 p.m. on the Thursday preceding the next scheduled Council meeting.
+(b) The Law Director shall prepare all ordinances and resolutions to be considered by Council as well as Council meeting agendas and shall make the same available to Council members not later than 4:00 p.m. on the Thursday preceding the next regular meeting of Council.
+The Mayor or any member of Council may request in writing that the Law Director prepare legislation and place it upon the agenda.
 All requests and material for legislation shall be delivered to the Law Director by noon of the Tuesday preceding a scheduled Council meeting.
-The President of Council or the President's designee shall assign legislation to committee.
+The President of Council shall assign legislation to committee.
+The President of Council may, in writing, appoint a designee to assign legislation to a committee when the President is not available to do so.

-(c) Council shall cause full and complete minutes to be kept of regular and special Council meetings and the Clerk of Council shall distribute the same to members of Council, the Mayor, the department heads within a reasonable time.
+(c) Council shall cause full and complete minutes to be kept of regular and special Council meetings, and the Clerk of Council shall distribute the same to members of Council, the Mayor, and the department heads within a reasonable time.

-(d) Council shall not adopt any ordinance or resolution unless such ordinance or resolution has been referred to a Council committee and reported out of committee for action by the committee chairperson.
+(d) Council shall not adopt any ordinance or resolution unless such ordinance or resolution has been referred to a Council committee and the committee chairperson requests action by the Council on the legislation.
+The members of the committee may, by motion duly seconded, request action upon any legislation.
+A majority vote shall prevail.

 (f) Motions shall be used only for procedural purposes to advance the orderly transaction of the business of Council and shall not be substituted for resolutions or ordinances.
 All motions require a second for further consideration unless otherwise specified in this code.